-In May 2014, the Financial Accounting Standards Board (the "FASB") issued guidance that requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+In May 2014, the Financial Accounting Standards Board (the "FASB") issued guidance that establishes the manner in which an entity recognizes the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 While the guidance will replace most existing GAAP revenue recognition guidance, the scope of the guidance excludes insurance contracts.
 The new standard is effective on January 1, 2018.
 The standard permits the use of either the retrospective or the cumulative effect transition method.
-We do not expect the adoption of this new guidance to have a significant impact on our financial position, results of operations or cash flows.
+We do not expect the adoption of this new guidance to have a significant impact on our financial position, results of operations, or cash flows.